 5 Common Gut Microbiome Saboteurs + Ways To Counteract Them

 Ten years ago, the word "gut" was hardly trendy, and no one was talking about probiotics—except for maybe that guy at the health food store who was fermenting his own sauerkraut in a Mason jar.
-But now, you can't go more than a day without hearing about a gut-healing protocol, fancy new probiotic drink, or a study on how the state of the microbiome seems to influence everything from digestion to mental health to immunity.
+But now, you can't go more than a day without hearing about a gut-healing protocol, fancy new probiotic drink, or a study on how the microbiome seems to influence everything from digestion to mental health to immunity.

 The uptick in microbiome research and awareness we're seeing is crucial—but an important question we also need to be asking is, why does gut health seem to be under attack now more than ever?
 With the help of some prominent gut experts, mbg explored an array of modern-day gut saboteurs—and what you can do to counter them:

 There's no question that modern, processed diets are bad for the gut.
 Due to the vast majority of farming subsidies going to producers of corn, wheat, and soy, prices for the foods containing these crops (many of which are high in sugar and refined carbohydrates and low in meaningful vitamins, minerals, micronutrients, and fiber) have dropped—making them cheap and readily accessible for consumers.